Enterprise

 Continuous regression testing: Run regression tests on every merge, not just before releases.
 The earlier a regression is detected, the fewer code changes need to be investigated to find the root cause.

-Environment-scoped tracking: Track bugs by the environment where they were found.
+Environment-scoped tracking: Track bugs by the environment where they were found — a foundational practice of environment management in QA.
 This data reveals whether your pre-production testing is catching issues before they reach users — or whether bugs are consistently escaping to production.

 Most teams can't reduce what they don't measure.
 Here's how to start quantifying the cost of bugs in your organization.

 Track time to resolution by stage: Measure how long it takes to fix bugs found in development vs staging vs production.
-The difference quantifies the cost escalation for your specific team and codebase.
+QA analytics quantifies the cost escalation for your specific team and codebase.

 Count production escapes: How many bugs reach production that were theoretically testable in staging?
 Each production escape represents a failure in your pre-production process — and an opportunity to improve.